tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 Charlie.

-“You said that last time, and the last three died, Dad.”
+“You said that last time, and the last three angels *died*, Dad.”
 I could sense his rolled eyes.
 “Admit that you're just killing them, and you actually have no idea what you're doing.”

 “I said he's ready,” the man grumbled.